-The Planner Shelving belongs to the eponymous collection which already includes a series of coffee tables, a lamp, a table mirror and a magazine holder.
+The Planner Shelving belongs to the eponymous collection which already includes a series of coffee tables, a lamp, and a table mirror.
 With its thin and asymmetric matte black steel frame, its cross-shaped rods, and its beautiful solid natural oak shelves, the Planner shelving system structures the space discreetly and elegantly.

 The simplicity and finesse of its design ensure it a place in a multitude of environments, both public and private: showcase in a living room, shelf in an office, dresser in a dining room, it can also serve as space separator when several are combined together.